feifanz/LinkedinCrawler/README.md

 2. Run 'python LinkedinCrawler/server/test/test_cluster.py' to see how it works

-# How to run service locally
+# How to run services locally
 Front-end
 1) Make sure you have installed Node and npm
 2) Go into the 'LinkedinCrawler/client/linkedin-cluster' folder